Skip to content

 Short answers, pulled from the story.

-The Treaty of Bucharest signed the 28th of May 1812 concluded the Russo-Turkish War of 1806-1812.
-The Ottoman Empire ceded land between the Pruth and the Dniester to the Russian Empire that entire region became known as Bessarabia.
+The Russian Empire acquired Bessarabia through the Treaty of Bucharest, signed on the 28th of May 1812, which concluded the Russo-Turkish War of 1806-1812.
+The Ottoman Empire ceded the land between the Prut and the Dniester rivers to Russia, and the territory was organized as the Bessarabia Governorate.
+The acquisition was among the Russian Empire's last territorial gains in Europe.